Identifying Hospice Appropriate Referrals

 - Medical Supplies: The physician and hospice nurse will work together with the individual and family to determine which durable medical equipment and biological supplies are needed.
 These can include equipment like hospital bed, bathroom safety equipment, oxygen and biological supplies like briefs, wound care, etc. Items covered under the Medicare benefit must be related to the hospice diagnosis.

 Hospice care does not automatically end after six months.
-Medicare and most other insurers will continue to pay for the hospice care as long as the patient continues to meet eligibility criteria and the physician support that the patient continues to have a limited life expectancy.
+Medicare and most other insurers will continue to pay for the hospice care as long as the patient continues to meet eligibility criteria and the physician supports that the patient continues to have a limited life expectancy.

 Occasionally, the quality of care provided by Verde Valley Community Hospice leads to substantially improved health.
 When this happens, Verde Valley Community Hospice will transfer care to the patient’s primary care physician.
 Later, if the individual becomes eligible for hospice, they can re-elect the hospice benefit.
 There is no penalty for getting better!